GiacomoAdamo/MLP-RBF-networks/README.md

 ### Dependencies and Executing program

  - Download the repo with all the subdirectiories of a subset of interest
- - Check if Python 3.10 is installed on your machine
+ - Check if Python 3.10 is installed on your machine with pip module
  - Run the following command to install al the dependencies required for this project
 ```
 pip install -r requirements.txt